piponazo/conan-opencv/README.md

 # TODO

 Investigate the following options:

-    - OpenCL
+* OpenCL
-    - CUDA
+* CUDA
-    - GUI mode: GTK, Win, Mac, GTK, QT
+* GUI mode: GTK, Win, Mac, GTK, QT
-        - GTK.
+*   - GTK.
 The dev package brings 120MB of dependencies ...
-    - Check the CPU features BASELINE/DISTPATCH
+* Check the CPU features BASELINE/DISTPATCH
-    - Parallel framework
+* Parallel framework
-    - Eigen integration
+* Eigen integration
-    - World
+* World
-    - Add Examples in `test_package` to check that we can use each of the modules enabled
+* Add Examples in `test_package` to check that we can use each of the modules enabled
+* Intel IPP

 # Personal notes

 ## OpenCL

-My personal laptop has a Iris Pro Graphics 5200 and according to this (link)[https://software.intel.com/en-us/node/540387] it should be compatible with OpenCL 1.2.
+My personal laptop has a Iris Pro Graphics 5200 and according to this [link](https://software.intel.com/en-us/node/540387) it should be compatible with OpenCL 1.2.

+## CPU Baseline/Dispatch

+Read more info about this topic [here](https://github.com/opencv/opencv/wiki/CPU-optimizations-build-options).

+We have decided to use the default options.